rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MPT: The move to stage 1 removes the community concern.

-BE: If the implementers and browsers don't want to implement it then there's no reason to leave it in stage-3.
+BE: If the implementers and browsers don't want to implement it then there's no reason to leave it in stage 3.

 YK: I think there's broad consensus that it should not remain at stage 3.
 Even if we don't ship WASM, it's fine that...? doesn't happen.
 I think it's ok to communicate that we think that this will work out in WASM...versus not shipping it at all.